Medium-Term Management Plan

 We view Cash Flow from operation as the foundation of capital generation and the engine driving our growth.
 We continue to expand corporate value by challenging new business fields through M&A and capital investment and strengthening competitiveness of existing business.
 Through this, we will strive to deliver both “enhancing earning power in the future” and “further return to shareholders.”

-Agile Acquisition and Cancellation of Treasury Shares
+Agile Acquisition of Treasury Shares

 We have positioned “achieving ROE (Return on Equity) of 12%” as a key management targets in the new medium-term management plan and aim to create return which exceeds capital costs.